 If you’re planning to study full-time, you may also apply to get a Maintenance Loan to help with your living costs.
 You can apply for this when you apply for a Tuition Fee Loan.
 The amount you get depends on your household income and you’ll get money at the start of each term.

-Repayments of your Tuition Fee Loan or Maintenance Loan begin in the April following your graduation, provided that your gross income is over £494 a week or £2143 a month.
-If you’re employed, your repayments will be calculated by your employer and taken directly from your salary, then, at the end of the tax year, they’ll be sent to HM Revenue and Customs (HMRC).
+Repayments of your Tuition Fee Loan or Maintenance Loan begin in the April following your graduation, provided that your gross income is over £524 a week or £2274 a month.
+If you’re employed, your repayments will be calculated by your employer and taken directly from your salary.
+Then, at the end of the tax year, they’ll be sent to HM Revenue and Customs (HMRC).

 We offer simple, affordable payment plans to help you spread the cost of your tuition fees.